TL;DR

 A skill is a folder with a SKILL.md file that Claude Code loads when it is relevant.
 You write the playbook once.
 Claude uses it whenever the task matches, or you call it directly with /skill-name.
 The full instructions only enter context when they are actually needed, so you can have fifty skills installed and pay almost nothing in tokens until one of them fires.

 This guide walks through what skills are, the exact SKILL.md schema Anthropic documents, where skills live on disk, how invocation actually works, and how to write your first one.
+If you have not installed Claude Code yet, start with the Getting Started guide.
 Everything here is cross-checked against the Claude Code and Agent Skills documentation at the time of writing.

 From the official Claude Code docs: "Skills extend what Claude can do.
 Create a SKILL.md file with instructions, and Claude adds it to its toolkit.
 Claude uses skills when relevant, or you can invoke one directly with /skill-name."